Meet the CMC Disability Services Coordinators

 I was happy to land at Colorado Mountain College when I moved to Leadville.
 I’ve taught Composition, Public Speaking and Writing courses in addition to my usual psychology courses.
 One of our campus mottos is “Everybody teaches; everybody learns.”
 This resonates with my core priorities of respecting, engaging and valuing all I encounter.
 I look forward to working with any students along their educational path.

 Anne M. Moll Ed.
-D., Roaring Fork, Rifle and Aspen Campuses
+D., Roaring Fork and Aspen Campuses

 I bring to CMC with a great deal of knowledge and expertise in the area of Disability Services.
 I earned dual certification in general education and special education for my bachelor’s, received a Masters in Special Education/Reading and a Doctorate in Educational Administration.
 My experience ranges from teaching in the K12 settings to developing and teaching graduate and undergraduate courses combining education and special education at Bellarmine University in Kentucky.